Overview & Pathophysiology

 Pathophysiology

-Iron handling in one paragraph: dietary iron (heme > non-heme) is absorbed in the duodenum.
-Gastric acid converts Fe³⁺ → Fe²⁺ for absorption.
-Inside enterocytes, iron is either stored as ferritin or exported via ferroportin into blood, where it binds transferrin for delivery to bone marrow (heme synthesis) and tissues.
-Hepcidin from the liver blocks ferroportin — when body iron is low, hepcidin falls, allowing more absorption.
+Dietary iron (heme > non-heme) is absorbed in the duodenum.
+Gastric acid converts Fe³⁺ → Fe²⁺ for absorption via DMT1.
+Inside enterocytes, iron is stored as ferritin or exported via ferroportin into blood, where it binds transferrin for delivery to bone marrow.
+Hepcidin (the master regulator, from the liver) degrades ferroportin — when body iron is low, hepcidin falls, allowing more absorption.

 | Mnemonic – Stages of Iron Deficiency: "Store → Transport → Cell" | |